 Assistant Coach, Chris Rodriguez

-Coach Rodriguez just completed his first season with the Mustangs.
+Coach Rodriguez joined the coaching staff in 2012 with the Mustangs.
 In 2013, both his catchers had great success.
 Jordan Devencenzi earned All American honors and signed with the University of Nevada.
 MArcus Mastrobuoni also had a solid year and committed to Cal State Stanislaus.
 He spent the previous seven years at Modesto Junior College where he was the Head Coach from 2009-12 and an assistant from 2007-2009.
 Chris handles the catchers, coaches third base and helps run the offense.
 He is also the recruiting coordinator.

 Chris was a catcher at Modesto Junior College under Coach Bo Aiello.
 After the two seasons at Modesto Junior College, Chris was drafted by the Colorado Rockies and signed after the